Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 This is a great metric to have in your back pocket to justify your marketing costs.
 It’s also important so that your company understands when potential deals may leave (and feel the pressure to sell more).
 Additionally, it’s a great metric for your product roadmap team because they can learn when a customer decides to either leave or outgrows your product/service.

 I enjoy measuring these KPIs because they help other departments understand the data-driven nature of marketing.
 All departments within the company can really benefit from seeing and understanding them – services, sales, finance, marketing, product, the list goes on.
+Hence why using a great tool like a marketing dashboard is highly valuable.

 While measuring your KPIs can help you become a better marketer, it can also help you plan where your company is heading.
 It can provide you with a better understanding of your services/product, finances, competitive landscape, and your buyer personas.